asajulien/griceisnice/README.md

 # griceisnice
 The Thesis project.Rmd file contains all code related to my thesis project.
+I've been working from a different repository, but I recently (4/18/17) moved everything to this one becasue the organization makes a little more sense.
+And this one isn't private.